Nonlinear density waves on graphene electron fluids: Small amplitude nonlinear waves

+Equation \eqref{eq:adimKdvB} can be seen as a combination of KdV and Burger's equations and, indeed, its solutions present a crossover between the characteristic solutions of either KdV and Burger's, corresponding to the limits of negligible viscosity or dispersion, respectively.

-Notably, for regions II, III, VI and VII, i.e. $|\beta|>\varepsilon^2/2\sqrt{4+6r}$ the eigenvalues of one of the fixed points are complex conjugates and the system sustain oscillatory solutions, either decaying or increasing in time (cf. Fig. \ref{fig:growth}).
-For longer times, the self-growing modes will, obviously, not be able to support themselves indefinitely and the nonlinear effects of the next order terms (that is the response of $n_2$, $u_2$ and so on) will lead to the saturation or collapse of the wave.
-Nonetheless, even if short-lived these modes can be used to trigger or reinforce other wave instabilities.
+Notably, for regions I, IV, V and VIII, i.e. $|\beta|>\varepsilon^2/4$ the eigenvalues of one of the fixed points are complex conjugates, leading to stable (region IV) or unstable (region I) spirals.
+And, even tough the presence of viscosity breaks the homoclinic orbit, the system sustains oscillatory solutions, either decaying or increasing in time (cf. Fig. \ref{fig:solutions}).
+For longer times, the self-growing modes will either collide with the hyperbolic point, reaching a local equilibrium or, not being able to support themselves indefinitely and the nonlinear effects of the next order terms (that is, the response of $n_2$, $u_2$ and so on) will lead to the saturation or collapse of the wave.
+Nonetheless, even if short-lived, these modes can be used to trigger or reinforce other wave instabilities.